 Tab Function CPU The CPU tab provides information on the installed CPU and motherboard.
 Memory The Memory tab provides information on the installed memory module(s).
-You can select memory module on a specific slot to see its information. ○ Tuner The Tuner tab allows you to change system clock settings and voltages.
+You can select memory module on a specific slot to see its information. ⊘ Tuner The Tuner tab allows you to change system clock settings and voltages.
 Easy Mode allows you to adjust the CPU FSB only.
 Advanced Mode allows you to individually change system clock settings and voltages settings using the sliders.
-Easy Boost is an easy-to-use auto-overclocking function (Note).
-When activated, the system automatically experiments all sorts of overclocking configurations till it hangs.
-After restart, the system will operate with the optimum configurations tested to let the CPU reach the best overclocking performance.
 Save allows you to save the current settings to a new profile (.txt file).
 Load allows you to load previous settings from a profile.
 After making changes, be sure to click Set for these changes to take effect or click Default to restore to default values.
 Graphics The Graphics tab allows you to change the core clock and memory clock for your ATI or NVIDIA graphics card.
-Smart The Smart tab allows you to specify a C.I.A.2 level and a Smart Fan mode.
+3 Smart The Smart tab allows you to specify a C.I.A.2 level and a Smart Fan mode.
 Smart Fan Advance Mode allows the CPU fan speed to be changed linearly based on the CPU temperature thresholds you set.
-HW Monitor The HW Monitor tab allows you to monitor hardware temperature, voltage and fan speed and set temperature/fan speed alarm.
+HW Monitor The HW Monitor tab allows you to monitor hardware temperature, volt- age and fan speed and set temperature/fan speed alarm.
 You can choose the alert sound from the buzzer or use your own sound file (.wav file).